top of page

 A Sacred Space to Write Stories

-Tree of Life Digital Memorial provides sacred space to write stories about the loved one’s origin, childhood, education, vocation, loves, adventures, and of course their passing.
-Suddenly I was faced with the need to think about my brother in ways I had never thought about him before.
+Tree of Life Digital Memorial provides a sacred space to write stories about the loved one’s origin, childhood, education, vocation, loves, adventures, and, of course, their passing.
+Suddenly, I was faced with the need to think about my brother in ways I had never thought about him before.

-For the next thirty-plus days I would reach deep into my memories and pull out long-lost and forgotten memories that I have had with him in my life.
+For the next thirty-plus days, I would reach deep into my memories and pull out long-lost, forgotten memories I have had with him in my life.

 A Sacred Space to Share Stories